cloudevents/sdk-go/RELEASING.md

 1. Run `./hack/tag-release.sh --tag --push` to create a release of each sub-module.

-   Or do it manualy for each of the sub-modules with something like the following:
+   Or do it manually for each of the sub-modules with something like the following:

    ```shell